-1. What is a long-distance relationship
+1. What is a long-distance relationship?

-A long-distance relationship is a romantic relationship, where couples are temporarily separated by a long-distance.
+A long-distance relationship is a romantic relationship, where a geographical distance temporarily separates a couple.
 The two main aspects of this are the separation, which leaves you physically alone, and the fact that it is temporary.

 So, do long-distance relationships ever work?

 Some people need physical closeness to reassure them that they are in a loving and happy relationship.
 For others, it’s not that important to have somebody nearby to know that they are together.

 If you’re in a long-distance relationship, you need an understanding instead of compromising.
 If you know how often you should be together to be happy, you can make a plan to make that happen.